leeweiming3/tp/docs/DeveloperGuide.md

     - Use case resumes from step 2.

 * 1c.
-Recruiter enters invalid country name.
+Recruiter enters invalid country code.
     - 1c1.
-Hirehub raises an error and asks recruiter to provide available country name listed in the user guide.
+Hirehub raises an error and asks recruiter to provide available country code listed in the user guide.
     - 1c2.
-Recruiter attempts to add the candidate with valid country name.
+Recruiter attempts to add the candidate with valid country code.
-    - Steps 1c1-1c2 are repeated until the country name entered is in the list of available country names in the user guide.
+    - Steps 1c1-1c2 are repeated until the country code entered is in the list of available country codes in the user guide.
     - Use case resumes from step 2.